zircote/swagger-php/docs/guide/faq.md

 One of those changes is that placing annotations in your source files is now subject to the same limitations as attributes.
 These limits are dictated by the PHP reflection API, specifically where it provides access to attributes and doc comments.

-This means stand-alone annotations are no longer supported and ignored as `swagger-php` cannot 'see' them any more.
+This means stand-alone annotations are no longer supported and ignored as `swagger-php` cannot _"see"_ them any more.

 Supported locations:
 * class